Minnehaha Park (Minneapolis): Minnehaha Depot

-A small train station officially named Minnehaha Depot but also known as "the Princess Depot" was built around 1875; it was a stop on the Milwaukee Road railroad and provided easy access to the park from Fort Snelling and Minneapolis.
+A small train station officially named Minnehaha Depot and also known as "the Princess Depot" was built around 1875; it was a stop on the Milwaukee Road railroad and provided easy access to the park from Fort Snelling and Minneapolis.
 The depot handled as many as 39 round trips per day.
 The interior is complete and well-preserved, containing an iron heating stove, waiting room benches and a ticket window.
 In 1964, the title was transferred to the Minnesota Historical Society.
 The Minnesota Transportation Museum assisted in the restoration of the building, and today provides historic interpretation.
 The depot is open in the summer on Sundays from 1:30 to 4:30.
 The 50th Street / Minnehaha Park light rail station of the METRO Blue Line currently serves the park.

 Longfellow House

 Despite its name, the Longfellow House was never home to the American poet Henry Wadsworth Longfellow; it was instead the home of Robert F. Jones, a Minneapolis philanthropist and entrepreneur.
 Built in 1907, the house's facade was designed to resemble Longfellow's home in Cambridge, Massachusetts.
 Originally the home was part of Jones' private 4.6-acre botanical garden and zoological park near Minnehaha Falls.
 After Jones died, the home fell into disrepair.
 His will gave the property to the city which used the house as part of the Minneapolis public library from 1936 to 1967.
 The house was moved in 1994 and renovated.
 It opened as an information center in 2001.
 Today the home serves as the home of a botanical art school and provides offices for the Minneapolis Parks Foundation.
 The Longfellow House and John H. Stevens House also co-sponsor 90-minute historic nature walks around the park.